kubernetes/kubernetes/docs/admin/service-accounts-admin.md

 - observes serviceAccount creation and creates a corresponding Secret to allow API access.
 - observes serviceAccount deletion and deletes all corresponding ServiceAccountToken Secrets
 - observes secret addition, and ensures the referenced ServiceAccount exists, and adds a token to the secret if needed
-- observer secret deleteion and removes a reference from the corresponding ServiceAccount if needed
+- observes secret deleteion and removes a reference from the corresponding ServiceAccount if needed

 #### To create additional API tokens